digital-asset/daml/ledger/daml-on-sql/README.rst

 valid JDBC URL containing the username, password and database name to connect to (for example, ``jdbc:postgresql://localhost/test?user=fred&password=secret``).

+You will also need to provide a ledger ID with the `--ledgerid` flag, which must be the same upon restart.
+This value is expected in many API endpoints, to ensure ledger clients are connecting to the correct ledger.

-Due to possible conflicts between the ``&`` character and various shells, we recommend quoting the JDBC URL in the terminal.
+Due to possible conflicts between the ``&`` character and various shells, we recommend quoting the JDBC URL in the terminal, as follows:

 .. code-block:: none

   $ java -jar daml-on-sql-<version>.jar --ledgerid=test --sql-backend-jdbcurl='jdbc:postgresql://localhost/test?user=fred&password=secret'

-If you're not familiar with JDBC URLs, see the `PostgreSQL JDBC docs for more information <https://jdbc.postgresql.org/documentation/head/connect.html>`__.
+If you are not familiar with JDBC URLs, we recommend reading the `PostgreSQL JDBC documentation <https://jdbc.postgresql.org/documentation/head/connect.html>`__ for more information.

 Architecture and availability
 *****************************